 Chomolahari trek explores the retained fascinating culture of Bhutan, still poorly known by the West.
 The Chomolhari trek is genuinely an excellent alpine trek to the far northwestern corner of Bhutan, near the Tibetan border.
 Chomolhari Trek in Bhutan embraces a fantastic opportunity to trek the hot spots of Bhutan but also get to feast on an incredible diversity of mountains and ecosystems.

 Bhutan Chomolhari trek introduces to the splendor of the range of traditional Himalayan culture, people, and landscape in Bhutan.
-One can see the lushness of the foothills with wonderful subtropical, subalpine, and higher altitude alpine landscapes.
+One can see the lushness of the foothills with beautiful subtropical, subalpine, and higher altitude alpine views.
 Walking past old fortresses, villages, monasteries, and terraced fields of paddy and barley is a lesson in the everyday lives of ordinary rural Bhutanese, in all its richness and difficulty.

 The trail climbs up to the Yalla Pass at an altitude of 4,820m, offering views of the snowy mountains around Lingshi and the Basingthang Peaks to Shodu.
 We descend through rhododendron, juniper, and mixed alpine forests along Thimpu River and ascend to Barshong Dzong.
 The final stage of the Chomolahari trail climbs around a cliff face high above the Thimphu Chu, coming out onto pastureland Dolam Kencho and back to Thimpu via Dodina next day.
 Enjoy the full day visit of capital city Thimpu, its historical and religious attributes.
 The Bhutan Chomolahari trekking offers a taste of a great variety of Bhutanese landscape.

 Duration: 12 Days

 Best Travel Time: Late September to Mid November & late March to mid-May.